 Are you a Titan main and want to take your game to the next level?
 These are the best Titan Arc builds in Destiny 2, including builds for endgame and Solo players.
 And by the way, as any top-tier Titan build, these will guide you every step of the way, including essential Exotics, Mods, and more.

-Updated as of Episode 1: Echoes.
+Updated as of Episode 3: Heresy.

 Best Titan Arc PvE Builds